Trojan0523/weekly_notes/CONTRIBUTE.md

 3. Make sure Travis turns green
 4. Bump version in package.json
 5. conventionalChangelog
 6. Commit package.json and CHANGELOG.md files
-7. Tag (those Tags tagging can use auto-task completing and command line to do)
+7. Tag (those Tags tagging can use auto-task completing and command line to do) (git tag -a v1.0.x -m "my version 1.4")
 8. Push